 1. Design: The first of which is a question of design: SUVs are constructed essentially the same way as passenger cars, except that they are generally heavier, and front or all wheel drive.

 2. Design Intent: The second difference is design intent.
 Passenger cars are designed to carry passengers over paved roads; SUVs are designed to traverse a variety of different terrains to transport passengers or cargo.
 These differences are reflected as much in their respective tire types as they are in other aspects of vehicle design.

 Basic Tire Differences

-In general, SUV tires are of a larger and heavier construction than passenger car tires, with a knobbier tread pattern better suited to occasional off-roading than a passenger car's.
-Car tires are usually engineered to provide a comfortable ride over paved surfaces, and the tread pattern is specifically geared to siphon water away from the tire-to-road contact patches at speed.
+SUV tires are typically larger and heavier, featuring a knobbier tread pattern better suited for occasional off-roading.
+In contrast, passenger car tires are designed to provide a comfortable ride on paved surfaces, with a tread pattern optimized to disperse water at higher speeds.

-An SUV usually has taller sidewalls (the vertical part of the tire that connects the tread to the rim), which would flex a great deal more under cornering if all else were equal.
-To combat the effects of sidewall flex under the SUV's greater weight, tire engineers use thicker rubber in the tire sidewalls.
-Though thicker sidewalls would in and of themselves make for a harsher ride, the increased height of an SUV tire allows it to flex more under load, negating this effect.
+SUV tires often have taller sidewalls that flex more under cornering.
+To compensate for this, tire engineers use thicker rubber in the sidewalls, providing necessary flexibility under load while maintaining ride comfort.
+Though thicker tire sidewalls would in and of themselves make for a harsher ride, the increased height of an SUV tire allows it to flex more under load, negating this effect.

 Richard Rowe has been writing professionally since 2007, specializing in automotive topics.
 He has worked as a tractor-trailer driver and mechanic, a rigger at a fire engine factory and as a race-car driver and builder.
 Rowe studied engineering, philosophy and American literature at Central Florida Community College.